-Home improvement chain, The Home Depot Inc. (NYSE:HDD) filed a lawsuit in federal court this week accusing credit card issuers, MasterCard Incorporated (NYSE:MAD) and Visa Inc. (NYSE:VC) of restricting merchants from offering more secure transactions.
+Home improvement chain, The Home Depot Inc. (NYSE:HDA) filed a lawsuit in federal court this week accusing credit card issuers, MasterCard Incorporated (NYSE:MAD) and Visa Inc. (NYSE:VD) of restricting merchants from offering more secure transactions.
 According to Home Depot, these restrictions will result in higher transaction fees due to fraudulent charges.

 Home Depot wants to be able to require the use of PIN, along with or instead of a signature because, as HD maintains, the PIN code is more secure.
 Banks say they don’t want to burden customers with using a PIN for transactions.
 Banks receive higher fees for signature-based credit-card transactions than they do for ones based on PINs.

 Industry Analyst Weighs In

 Matt Schulz, senior industry analyst at CreditCards.com told Woo Trader, "I'm not surprised to see these types of lawsuits.
 Merchants are incredibly frustrated because they're spending a ton of money and still not getting the safest, best solution."

 Schulz added, "The truth is that chip and signature is a half-step, security-wise.
 It's less secure than chip and PIN simply because it's a whole lot easier to fake someone's signature than it is to know their PIN."

 The case for use of a PIN along with the chip – with or without a signature – is bolstered by the fact that merchants around the world, where chip cards have been in use for years, typically require a PIN.

 This reality has been experienced by Americans traveling abroad only to discover their non-chip and PIN credit cards are not accepted in Europe and elsewhere.